 What is Subsidence?

-In basic terms, subsidence is the sinking or caving in of a piece of land.
-When subsidence occurs, the concern here is that the ground located beneath your home will sink lower or collapse, subsequently taking some of the building’s foundations with it.
+To put it simply, subsidence is the sinking or caving in of a piece of land.
+Of course, if this occurs on the land where your home is built, then there’s the chance that your home will sink lower or collapse, subsequently taking some of the building’s foundations with it.

-- Cracks situated near to windows and doors
+- Cracks situated near to windows and doors.

-- Cracks that are more than 3mm wide (thicker than a 10 pence piece)
+- Cracks that are more than 3mm wide (thicker than a 10 pence piece).

-- Diagonal cracks that are wider at the top than the bottom
+- Diagonal cracks that are wider at the top than the bottom.

 - Keep all external pipes, guttering and plumbing well maintained to prevent leaks.